1999Lyd/1999Lyd.github.io/index.md

 ## 🚀 News
-**August 2025:** *Keyframe-oriented Vision Token Pruning: Enhancing Efficiency of Large Vision-Language Models on Long-Form Video Processing* has been **accepted at ICCV 2025**! 🎉
+**July 2025:** *Keyframe-oriented Vision Token Pruning: Enhancing Efficiency of Large Vision-Language Models on Long-Form Video Processing* has been **accepted at ICCV 2025**! 🎉

 ---